SimWorks MCP

-SimWorks MCP is a high-performance middleware built on Anthropic’s open-source Model Context Protocol (MCP).
-It acts as a standard connection hub between AI applications and professional simulation tools.
-By bridging the gap between Large Language Models (LLMs) and external data sources, SimWorks MCP provides AI assistants with secure, standardized, and scalable data access and tool-calling capabilities.
+SimWorks MCP is an intelligent integration solution based on Anthropic’s open-source Model Context Protocol (MCP).
+Acting as a vital link between AI applications and the professional simulation field, it aims to bridge the gap between Large Language Models (LLMs) and specialized simulation tools, providing AI assistants with secure, standardized, and robust data access and tool-calling capabilities.

-As an intelligent bridge between LLMs and SimWorks software, SimWorks MCP empowers AI assistants to perceive physical environments and execute complex tasks.
-Through natural language interaction, the AI can automatically generate and run SimWorks script commands.
-This enables a seamless, intelligent workflow—from solver configuration and light source setup to full simulation execution—drastically improving integration efficiency and flexibility for professional simulation workflows.
+Functioning as an intelligent bridge between LLMs and SimWorks software, SimWorks MCP enables AI assistants to perceive simulation environments in real-time and carry out complex tasks.
+Through natural language commands, AI can directly drive SimWorks software to manage the entire intelligent workflow—from solver configuration and light source setup to simulation execution—drastically improving the integration efficiency and operational flexibility of professional simulation tasks.

 Core Values